Keeping the Resin Tank Clean

 Always wear clean gloves when handling resin or optical surfaces.

-Cleaning Outside the Tank
+Cleaning Outside the Resin Tank

+The silicone will allow a resin tank to print consistently for about 1-1.5 L of resin, depending on print settings.
 The clear window on the tank’s underside must be perfectly transparent for the best print results.
 Do not touch the plastic window with hands, and avoid resting any tank on an unprotected surface.

-1. Inspect the Tank
+1. Inspect the Empty Tank

 When the tank is empty, use the glare from an outside light source to check the bottom surface of each tank.